Frequently Asked Questions

 How long does probate take?

-The grant of probate itself usually takes 8 to 12 weeks after application.
+The grant of probate itself usually arrives within 12 weeks of applying, and often sooner.
 However, the entire estate administration process (collecting assets, paying debts, distributing to beneficiaries) commonly takes 6 to 12 months, and complex estates can take longer.

 Can I apply for probate without a solicitor?